Sandyyyyy166/computational-fluid-dynamics-study/README.md

 A **dynamic library** is a collection of reusable code kept in a separate file that is loaded by the operating system only when your application is running (at runtime), rather than being bundled directly into the executable.

 My understanding is that dynamic libraries are ideal for large-scale applications or modular systems where keeping the main program lightweight is important.
 Their biggest advantages are the small executable size and the ability to update the library without needing to recompile the entire application.
 This is also highly efficient when multiple programs on a system need to use the same shared functionality.
 The trade-off is the increased complexity of managing these dependencies at runtime and ensuring the correct library version is available on the user's system.

+#### Header-only Libraries

+A **header-only library** is a library where the entire code, including both the declarations and the implementations, is written directly inside the header files (`.h` or `.hpp`).
+There are no separate `.cpp` files to compile for the library itself; you simply use the `#include` directive to integrate it, and the compiler treats the library's code as if it were part of your own source file.

+My understanding is that header-only libraries are the ultimate choice for convenience and ease of integration.
+They are perfect for distributing smaller utilities or libraries that are heavily based on C++ templates, as they completely eliminate the complexities of the linking process.
+However, this simplicity comes at a direct cost to compilation speed.
+Because the entire library is copied into every source file that includes it, the compiler has to do much more work, which can significantly slow down the build process for large projects.

+#### A Note on `#include`: Angle Brackets `<>` vs. Double Quotes `""`

+An important practical detail I learned is the difference in how files are included:

+-   **`#include <library.h>`:** The **angle brackets** are used for **standard system libraries** (e.g., `<iostream>`, `<vector>`).
+This tells the compiler to search only in the default system-wide include directories where standard libraries are installed.

+-   **`#include "library.h"`:** The **double quotes** are for **my own header files** or **third-party libraries** included within this project.
+This tells the compiler to search **first** in the current project directory, and only then to check the system directories if the file isn't found locally.

+The convention I will follow is to use `<>` for standard libraries and `""` for all files that are a local part of this project.